-The Glass Palace was rustic red with gold edgings, having a tired structure to it.
-All these buildings were replicas been rebuilt in the 1990’s.
+The Glass Palace was rustic red with gold edgings, having a tiered structure to it.
+All these buildings were replicas been rebuilt in the 1990s.
 Most of the buildings were either burned or bombed during Japanese occupation by the allies during World War II.
 There were many places that were simply out of bounds.
 The thrown-room which was the palaces most fascinating building, with its large multi-tiered pyramid of gilt filigree.
-It was beautiful in its own way and certainly different to what I was expecting.
+It was beautiful in its own way and certainly different from what I was expecting.

 It was the British that eventually ejected the Burmese King Thibaw in 1885 and then demolished part of the original city for their own interests, mainly to create a parade ground and then they turned the centrepiece palace complex into the governors, residence.